kof/sharedjs/readme.md

 ## Idea of this project

 Provide a bunch of most needed high level javascript utility functions, which will work in every browser and in nodejs.
+The Goal is to make coding of shared code easier.

 ## Features